solodit/solodit_content/reports/Cyfrin/2025-07-15-cyfrin-vii-v2.0.md

 }
 ```

-The proportional share calculations implemented in the virtual `_unwrap()` will be executed to transfer the underlying principal balance plus LP fees to the sole holder, before burning the the entire ERC-6909 token supply and leaving the empty liquidity position NFT in the wrapper contract.
+The proportional share calculations implemented in the virtual `_unwrap()` will be executed to transfer the underlying principal balance plus LP fees to the sole holder, before burning the entire ERC-6909 token supply and leaving the empty liquidity position NFT in the wrapper contract.

 Given that the total supply of ERC-6909 tokens is now reduced to zero following such a call, the position can still be retrieved by performing a full unwrap of said empty position: